Current Students

 Priscilla Tovar-Perez

 Priscilla Tovar-Perez is a doctoral student in the Human Development area within the Department of Educational Psychology.
 Priscilla is part of Dr. Amy Bellmore’s research team, which focuses on school-based peer relationships during adolescence.
-Growing up in San Antonio, Texas, she has become highly interested on the impact of environmental factors on educational outcomes.
+Her current interests include the impact of the Covid-19 pandemic on adolescent well-being and understanding how teens use social media to cope with stressful events.